-Executive Order 13382 allows the President to block the assets of proliferators of weapons of mass destruction (WMD) and their supporters under the authority granted by the International Emergency Economic Powers Act (IEEPA, 50 U.S.C.
+Executive Order 13382 (June 28, 2005) allows the President to block the assets of proliferators of weapons of mass destruction (WMD) and their supporters under the authority granted by the International Emergency Economic Powers Act (IEEPA, 50 U.S.C.
 1701 et seq.), the National Emergencies Act (50 U.S.C.
 1601 et seq.), and Section 301 of Title 3, United States Code.
-The table at the end of this paper lists Iran-related entities sanctioned under the Order.
+Table 5 lists Iran-related entities sanctioned under the order.

-36 The provision contains certain exceptions to ensure the safety of astronauts, but it nonetheless threatened to limit U.S. access to the international space station after April 2006, when Russia started charging the United States for transportation on its Soyuz spacecraft.
+32 The provision contains certain exceptions to ensure the safety of astronauts, but it nonetheless threatened to limit U.S. access to the international space station after April 2006, when Russia started charging the United States for transportation on its Soyuz spacecraft.
 Legislation in the 109th Congress (S. 1713, P.L.
 109-112) amended the provision in order to facilitate continued U.S. access and extended INA sanctions provisions to Syria.